smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS student guide - Hybrid identity.md

 5. Requirements necessary to minimize dependency on passwords in lieu of more secure authentication methods

-6. The approach to allowing different authentication requirements, depending on users' group membership, state of the users devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry
+6. The approach to allowing different authentication requirements, depending on users' group membership, state of the user devices, and dynamically evaluated risk based on heuristics and globally collected security related telemetry

 7. The approach to providing Contoso and Fabrikam users access to on-premises web applications that rely on Kerberos-based Windows Integrated Authentication